ityou-tech/page-the-ai-companion/README.md

 ### Common Issues

 If you encounter build errors, make sure:
-1. You have uv v0.1.0 or higher installed
-2. The Ollama service is running before starting the chat
+1. The Ollama service is running before starting the chat
-3. You've pulled the needed model (like MythoMax-L2) with Ollama
+2. You've pulled the needed model (like MythoMax-L2) with Ollama

 ### Model Alternatives